UPDATED 16 February 2024

-The stem cell transplant process significantly weakens the immune system, making patients more vulnerable to contracting infections including coronavirus.
-During the first peak of the coronavirus outbreak, some stem cell transplants were delayed to help protect patients and enable vital NHS resources to be directed to where they were most needed.
-Most autologous transplants and allogeneic transplants where the situation was deemed non-urgent were affected.
+The stem cell transplant process significantly weakens the immune system, making patients more vulnerable to contracting infections including COVID-19.
+During the first peak of the COVID-19 outbreak, some stem cell transplants were delayed to help protect patients and enable vital NHS resources to be directed to where they were most needed.

 Despite the current level of COVID-19 infections, hospitals are currently able to cope with the demands of treating patients.
-Some non-essential treatments have been temporarily suspended but this is not currently affecting stem cell transplants.
 We keep in regular contact with all the UK’s transplant centres and continuously monitor the situation.

-At Anthony Nolan, we are working closely with every transplant centre in the UK and our suppliers to minimise the disruption coronavirus may cause.
-This includes any potential disruption as countries restrict travel to and from the UK to limit the spread of the new coronavirus variant.
+At Anthony Nolan, we are working closely with every transplant centre in the UK and our suppliers to minimise the disruption COVID-19 may cause.

-More information about coronavirus and how to reduce the risk of infection is available from the NHS website.
+More information about COVID-19 and how to reduce the risk of infection is available from the NHS website.

-- Anthony Nolan provides Grants of up to £250 to stem cell transplant patients for expenses with a direct link to coronavirus: www.anthonynolan.org/grants
+- Anthony Nolan provides Grants of up to £250 to help cover costs linked to stem cell transplant and recovery from transplant.

-- We have set up our Telephone Emotional Support Service, run by a team of wellbeing specialists including qualified psychologists at Working to Wellbeing, so our patients and family members can talk to someone about their concerns and wellbeing during this difficult time.
+- Our Telephone Emotional Support Service, run by a team of wellbeing specialists including qualified psychologists at Working to Wellbeing, allows patients and family members to talk to someone about their concerns and wellbeing.
 Find out more by emailing us: email@example.com

 - Our mental health information gives extra advice on managing your emotional wellbeing before, during and after your transplant.